ktorio/ktor-documentation/topics/double-receive.md

 >
 {type="note"}

-Types that could be always received twice with this feature are: `ByteArray`, `String` and `Parameters` and all types provided by [ContentNegotiation](serialization.md) feature (for example, objects deserialized from JSON payloads).
+Types that could be always received twice with this plugin are: `ByteArray`, `String` and `Parameters` and all types provided by [ContentNegotiation](serialization.md) plugin (for example, objects deserialized from JSON payloads).

 Receiving different types from the same call is not guaranteed to work without `receiveEntireContent` but may work in some specific cases.
 For example, receiving a text after receiving a byte array always works.